kubernetes-retired/multi-tenancy/benchmarks/e2e/tests/block_add_capabilities/README.md

 **Remediation:**

-Define a `PodSecurityPolicy` with `allowedCapabilities` or use a policy engine such as [OPA/Gatekeeper](https://github.com/open-policy-agent/gatekeeper) or [Kyverno](https://kyverno.io) to enforce new capabilities cannot be added.
+Define a `PodSecurityPolicy` with `allowedCapabilities` and map the policy to each tenant namespace, or use a policy engine such as [OPA/Gatekeeper](https://github.com/open-policy-agent/gatekeeper) or [Kyverno](https://kyverno.io) to enforce new capabilities cannot be added.